armno/react-native-101/readme.md

 ### `WebView`

 - `WebView` actually has [a bunch of properties](https://facebook.github.io/react-native/docs/webview.html#content).
-But only `url` is really to get it up on the screen.
+But only `url` is really required to get it up on the screen.